 “Trust and open communication are so important,” said Dr. Fryhofer.
 “If you don't tell people what to expect, physicians are going to be sorry because they're going to get phone calls from patients about side effects.”

-“You do expect to have more side effects with that second dose,” said Dr. Fryhofer, adding that “if day one is the day you get vaccinated ... most symptoms are going to be on day two, day three, possibly day four and then they're usually gone.
+“You do expect to have more side effects with that second dose—only for Pfizer and Moderna,” said Dr. Fryhofer, adding that “if day one is the day you get vaccinated ... most symptoms are going to be on day two, day three, possibly day four and then they're usually gone.
 But for some people, they're enough to make you not be able to go to work.”

 Learn how the Ad Council and COVID Coalition are answering health professionals’ COVID-19 vaccination questions.